 On Which Grounds Can Paternity Be Disestablished?

 In some cases, fathers can unknowingly take care of a child who is not biologically related to the father.
 This type of information is sometimes revealed later in the child’s life, resulting in difficult emotions and substantial confusion.
 Courts are able to reverse the paternity establishment by disestablishing paternity.
-This process allows the father to be permanently removed from all files and documents that identify him as the legal and/or biological father of the child.
+This process allows the father to be permanently removed from all files and documents that identify him as the child’s legal and/or biological father.

 Disestablishing paternity can be an emotionally draining experience.
-Because of the substantial paperwork required with paternity disestablishment, it’s important that you contact a divorce lawyer who has experience in all facets of Florida family law to effectively manage your case.
+Because of the substantial paperwork required with paternity disestablishment, it’s important that you contact a divorce lawyer who has experience in all facets of Florida family law to manage your case effectively.